Fluier

 The fluier (fluier; [ˈflu.jer]) is a traditional Romanian wind instrument, a type of shepherd's flute, common throughout the entire Romanian cultural area.
-It is an autochthonous instrument with ancient roots, used predominantly in solo performance.
+It is an instrument with ancient Romanian roots, used predominantly in solo performance.
 In traditional culture, the fluier is primarily associated with the image of the solitary shepherd, for whom it serves as a means of self-expression and an accompaniment to daily life.
 The instrument's name is presumed to originate from the flare – "to blow".

 The fluier family includes instruments of various designs: single and double, end-blown, transverse and semi-transverse, open or equipped with a fipple, with a varying number of finger-holes or none at all.
 By length, they are distinguished as small, medium, and large.
 They are most often made of wood, with bone or metal fluiers being less common.

 The playing technique is characterized by high virtuosity and a wealth of expressive devices.
 In traditional practice, an archaic method of sound production with a guttural background (ison gâjâit, ison gutural, gemut) is widely used.
 In this technique, a steady low resonance sounds along with the main melody, giving the performance a characteristic acoustic depth.

 The fluier played an important role in shepherd culture, performing not only musical but also ritual, signaling, and communicative functions.
 Its sound accompanied rites for protecting the flock, initiation, courtship, and funerals, and also served as an accompaniment for dances and festive songs.
 The repertoire covered a wide range of genres from magico-ritual melodies to entertainment pieces, reflecting the key aspects of rural community life.

 History

 Origin and early evidence

-The fluier is an autochthonous wind instrument within the Romanian cultural area, which encompasses the historical and modern territories inhabited by Romanians.
+The fluier is a wind instrument specific to the Romanian cultural area, which encompasses the historical and modern territories inhabited by Romanians.
 A combination of archaeological, historical, linguistic, and organological data testifies to its deep roots in the region.
 The oldest archaeological finds confirm the existence of flutes in this territory since prehistoric times: a bone flute from the Upper Paleolithic era was discovered at the Molodova V Paleolithic site (Chernivtsi Oblast, Ukraine).
 Later, ancient authors such as Xenophon and Strabo mentioned the use of flutes by the Thracian tribes who inhabited these lands.
 The Romanian linguistic heritage itself serves as important indirect evidence of the instrument's long history.
 The rich and diverse terminology used for the instrument – which includes numerous words derived from the root fluier alongside a multitude of other regional names, as well as the great variety of fluier designs, each historically established in specific regions, point to a long and continuous process of the instrument's evolution within the Carpatho-Danubian space.